ARNTM/ANRITSU-MS2090A-AMS/readme.md

 ### Version: 0.1

 ## Introduction
-This is a Python library for controlling the ANRITSU MS2090A Automatic Measurement System.
+This is a Python library for controlling the ANRITSU MS2090A.
 The library is based on the [pyvisa](https://pyvisa.readthedocs.io/en/stable/) library and uses the [pyvisa-py](https://pyvisa-py.readthedocs.io/en/latest/) backend.

 ## Usage
 The library can be used to control the MS2090A from Python.